rcruz04/configure-ad/README.md

 </p>
   <h3>Run the script and observe the accounts being created</h3>
 <p>
-Click the play botton at the top to run the applications and in the blue window, users should be created.
+Click the play button at the top to run the applications and in the blue window, users should be created.
 </p>
 <br />